mattwarkentin/INTEGRAL-Radiomics/README.md

 - `epi_formersmk`: Former smoker status (0=No, 1=Yes)
 - `epi_duration` Number of years smoked cigarettes
 - `epi_cigday`: Cigarettes per day
+- `epi_quittime`: Years since quitting for former smokers (Set to 0 for current smokers)
 - `epi_bmi`: Body mass index (kg/m^2)

 The data frame MUST also contain identifying variables for `study` (study ID), `pid` (patient ID), and `nid` (nodule ID), though these may be set to missing (`NA`) or use random values as these data are not used in the prediction but must be in the data frame for preprocessing.